iandunn/regolith/docs/install.md

 	1. For example, if `DocumentRoot` is `/home/jane-production/example.org/public_html`, then clone Regolith to `/home/jane-production/example.org`.
 1. Configure Apache's `DocumentRoot` to be the `web/` folder.
 	1. If your host doesn't let you change that, you can replace the existing `DocumentRoot` folder with a symlink to the `web` folder.
-1. (optional) Configure your web server to store PHP/Apache/etc logs in the `logs/` folder.
 1. Upload a copy of your local `environment.php` to the production server's `config/` folder, and update the values to match production's config.
     1. This is required because `environment.php` is never checked in to source control (because it contains sensitive and machine-specific information).
 1. Update any paths in `web/.user.ini`